ShirinJafarZadeh/Predicting-Heart-Disease/README.md

 Or in our case, the independent variables are a patients different medical attributes and the dependent variable is whether or not they have heart disease.

-## 3. Evaluation

-The evaluation metric is something you might define at the start of a project.

-Since machine learning is very experimental, you might say something like,

-> If we can reach 95% accuracy at predicting whether or not a patient has heart disease during the proof of concept, we'll pursure this project.

-The reason this is helpful is it provides a rough goal for a machine learning engineer or data scientist to work towards.

-However, due to the nature of experimentation, the evaluation metric may change over time.

-## 4. Features

-Features are different parts of the data.
-During this step, you'll want to start finding out what you can about the data.

-One of the most common ways to do this, is to create a **data dictionary**.

 ### Heart Disease Data Dictionary

 A data dictionary describes the data you're dealing with.
 Not all datasets come with them so this is where you may have to do your research or ask a **subject matter expert** (someone who knows about the data) for more.